Honestpuck/scriptorium/README.md

 ### Still to be done

 On the roadmap is a command `modify` which will modify the aspects of the script record in Jamf that aren't the actual script such as notes and parameters.
+I'm also going to add a `--command COMMAND` option to `git` so you can do it all from the command line without prompts.

 Some notes on best practices and work methods should also appear at some point.
 Contributions to these would be greatly appreciated.